data-solution-automation-engine/data-solution-framework/docs/solution-architecture/data-integration-framework-reference-solution-architecture-1-overview.md

 # Reference Solution Architecture - overview

+> [!WARNING]
+> This document requires a major update to refresh the content.

 The reference Solution Architecture ('reference architecture') is designed to facilitate a platform-independent, flexible and manageable data solution.

 The fundamental principles of the reference architecture is to *design for change* by decoupling 'technical' and 'business' logic, and to ensure each data integration process can run independently and in parallel with built-in recovery mechanisms.
 Both of these principles are means to enable scalability and flexibility.